 COLUMBIA, S.C. – The AfricStyle Initiatives has been awarded a $5,000 grant by the South Carolina Arts Commission for the 2019 fiscal year.

 The support, which is funded in part by the John and Susan Bennett Memorial Arts Fund of the Coastal Community Foundation of South Carolina, will allow AfricStyle Initiatives to create a mobile African clothing boutique and sewing training center.
-Customers of AfricStyle will be able to shop in the boutique and learn basis sewing skills while on their shopping trip.
+Customers of AfricStyle will be able to shop in the boutique and learn basis sewing skills with the best sewing scissors while on their shopping trip.
 This will benefit the residents of Columbia and its surrounding areas.

 The S.C.
 Arts Commission grant will enable Armah-Koranteng, a fashion designer, to purchase a truck that will be turned into a sewing training center and mobile boutique – “the first authentic African clothing boutique on wheels in the Carolinas,” she said.
 “This has been my dream for the past four years of being in business, and I am just steps away from achieving it”.
 AfricStyle mobile boutique will be able to continue with its event- planning activities twice a year, increase its pop-up store opportunities in major cities and help teach basic sewing skills to customers who visit our boutique.”